aws-samples/aws-control-tower-servicenow-itom-integration/README.md

 2. AWS Account information added to Service account table
 3. Configure ServiceNow to discover data centers for the AWS account
 4. Configure ServiceNow&#39;s Cloud Discovery process for the desired data AWS regions
-5. Configuring AWS Config to send configuration change events to ServiceNow to update the CMDB in real time.
+5. Configuring AWS Config to send configuration change events to ServiceNow to update the CMDB in real time

 Once the ServiceNow Cloud Discovery process is enabled for an AWS account, the discovery process starts collecting AWS resource information in the CMDB.
 This information in CMDB can then be leveraged by ServiceNow&#39;s Operations management modules such as Change management, Event and Incident management to provide those capabilities for AWS environment.